 - $35 as an archiving fee

-There are different types of arborist reports including arboricultural impact assessment, standard report, and specific reports for root structures if the roots protrude beyond a boundary, etc. While these costs may seem extreme it is essential to ensure the correct removal and assessment of trees in suburban areas.
+There are different types of arborist reports including arboricultural impact assessment, standard reports, and specific reports for root structures if the roots protrude beyond a boundary, etc. While these costs may seem extreme it is essential to ensure the correct removal and assessment of trees in suburban areas.

 The cost of tree removal can range from $300 to $10,000 with an average cost of around $1,000.
 The higher price range will often be for large, long-standing trees that may be hazardous to remove and need extra attention and detail required.